Node-Study-Group/three-is-neat/README.md

 # three-is-neat
-Here's your first scene in THREE.js!
-I will also post my profile site's code for those who are interested.
+Welcome to your first scene in THREE.js!
+I will post my profile site's code later as well for those who are interested.
+Check the comments in NSG_app.js and ping me with any questions.